By Jody Weisel

 (4) I run a $65.95 LightSpeed rear-caliper air duct.
 This carbon fiber air scoop directs air onto the rear rotor when the bike is moving.
 (You don’t need to worry about braking power when you are standing still.)
 Don’t scoff at the idea; Jean-Michel Bayle’s works Honda had a rear-brake air duct on it.

-As a final step, after the bike was completed and raced, we added a UFO Plastic’s YZ125/250 restyle kit.
-It was a bolt-on kit, including radiator shrouds, both fenders, front number plate and side panels, that mimicked the look of the current Yamaha YZ250F plastic.
-The YZ250F plastic comes from a design school known as “arrow” design?because everything ends in a point.
+As a final step, after the bike was completed and raced a few times, I added a complete UFO Plastic’s YZ125/250 restyle kit.
+It was a bolt-on kit, including radiator shrouds, both fenders, front number plate and side panels, that mimicked the look of the 2013 Yamaha YZ250F plastic.
+The YZ250F plastic comes from a design school known as “arrow” design—because everything ends in a point.
 The kit retails for $225.
 Here is what the same bike looked like with the UFO kit on it (plus Decal Works graphics).

-Step nine: I knew before I built it that there was no way that I’d be going to the starting line with the fastest bike on the track?that wasn’t what I was looking for.
+I knew before I built it that there was no way that I’d be going to the starting line with the fastest bike on the track—that wasn’t what I was looking for.
 (Remember, I already had that back in 2008.)
 Instead, I wanted the best all-around bike on the track.
-It had to have power?not fire-breathing power, but power that I could put to the ground and keep there until the job was done.
-So with my ported-and-piped YZ250 engine, I pushed the horses up to 49 while broadening the spread out with a flywheel weight and a Moto Tassinari reed cage.
+It had to have power, not fire-breathing power, but power that I could put to the ground and keep there until the job was done.
+So, with my ported-and-piped YZ250 engine, I pushed the horses up to 49 while broadening the spread out with a flywheel weight and a Moto Tassinari reed cage.
 It ran great, and by “great” I mean I could roll it on sooner and keep it on longer.
-It felt connected to the ground, but was still light and airy?like a two-stroke should be.
+It felt connected to the ground, but was still light and airy…like a two-stroke should be.

-In the end, I loved what I built, and that’s half the battle in a sport that is 90 percent man and 10 percent machine.
-All I wanted was 11 percent?and that’s what I got.
+In the end, I loved what I built.
+I don’t expect you to build the same bike because I built this one for me and me alone.
+Your style, taste and peccadillos are different than mine.
+In a sport that is 90 percent man and 10 percent machine.
+All I wanted was 11 percent…and that’s what I got.